Skip to content

-Taylor Swift’s Business Tactics Adapted for Financial Advisors
+Taylor Swift Lessons for Financial Advisors

 “She secured her fans’ loyalty by speaking directly to them online.”